elminhoemmanuel/pokemon-explorer/README.md

 ### pokemon-explorer
-Check the Pull requests tabe to see the work done.
+Check the Pull requests tab to see the work done.